 The content also was your typical fluffy content about relationships, living better, productivity and so forth.
 People want box you in so you need to curate content around a specific topic.
 It’s fine to stray every now and then, but you really need to be known for something.

 I realized I was just on a treadmill.
 Publishing content, hoping and wishing to get traffic to make sales of random affiliate products or ad clicks.
 Not really getting anywhere and wasting time.

 The reason was because I had no unique selling point for my website.
 I had no compelling reason why people should pay attention to me over someone else.
 Your unique selling point IS THE MOST IMPORTANT aspect of your website and it’s also the aspect that people who build their first website tend to skip over.

 Your goal is to adapt your USP when things are not working and to NOT copy the unique selling point of other more popular websites.
-I see this all the time with females who start websites about empowering women and living life to the fullest or men (or rather boys!) who start websites on how to be an alpha male because that’s what their favorite websites are.
+I see this all the time with females who start websites about “empowering women” and living life to the fullest or dorky guys who start websites on how to be an “alpha male” because that’s what their favorite websites are.

 Once you figure out your unique selling point, your work will become more clearer and you will develop a reputation and a known expertise that people will come to know and trust.

 Success Leaves Clues

 If you get nothing else out of this content, remember; go fishing where people are fishing.
 Success leaves clues and to create a high traffic blog or website takes a bit of originality but it also involves creating content people actually want and following proven success principles.